sahadnk72/sahadnk72.github.io/_posts/2015-09-02-posting-into-fb-groups.md

 It returns an id and post_id after posting the update.

 {% highlight text %}
-Report sent : 22 Feb 2015
+Report sent : 02 Sep 2015
-Escalation : Never notified
+Escalation : 22 Sep 2015
-Fix : 17 March 2015
+Fix : Fixed sometime after rewarding the bounty.
-Bounty awarded : 18 March 2015
+Bounty awarded : 04 May 2015
 {% endhighlight %}

 Thanks for reading!